-I recommend them, but these are not my favourite books.
-I recommend them not for fun, but because I think anyone trying to improve the world should know their content.
+I recommend them, but these are not necessarily my “favourite” books.
+I recommend them not for fun, but because I think anyone trying to improve the world must know their content.

-These are the most important books I could recommend to anyone.
+These are the most important books I have to recommend.

 1. “Understanding Power”

-Understanding Power is a wide-ranging collection of transcribed and previously unpublished discussions and seminars (from 1989 to 1999) with sociopolitical analyst Noam Chomsky.
+Understanding Power is a wide-ranging collection of transcribed and previously unpublished discussions and seminars (from 1989 to 1999) with the famous sociopolitical analyst Noam Chomsky.

 Here’s the co-founder of Wikipedia recommending it and describing the experience of reading it: